emb-riscv/specs-markdown/system-clock.md

 The system clock is also intended as:

-- the RTOS tick timer that fires periodically at a programable rate, for example 1000 Hz, to measure time and to drive pre-emptive context switches
+- the RTOS tick timer that fires periodically at a programmable rate, for example 1000 Hz, to measure time and to drive pre-emptive context switches
 - a variable rate alarm or signal timer to handle timeouts and alarms